iwankoTG/udacity/p11_CarND-Capstone/writeup_Capstone.md

 ```

 #### 2.3 Others
-To drive the vehicle smoothly, it was important to reduce the frequency of image processing.
-Therefore, I changed the logic to call process_traffic_lights only when vehicle's position was less than 200 to the closest light waypoint.
-Without this modification, the car drive away to the waypoints when it seemed there were no obstacles around the car.
+In order to drive the vehicle smoothly, it was important to reduce the frequency of image processing.
+Therefore, I changed the logic to call process_traffic_lights only when the vehicle was less than 200 to the nearest traffic light waypoint.
+Without this modification, the car was off the waypoints, even if there were no obstacles around the car.

 ```
 if closest_light and line_wp_idx - car_wp_idx < 200: